zandra/11-Notes/README.md

-## Note Taker
+## Welcome to Your Personal Note Taker!

+Create and save unlimited personal or work notes!
+Delete notes you don't want anymore!
+Say goodbye to embarrasing 'senior moments' forever!

 #### Features
-- Create and save personal or work notes
+- Utilizes NodeJS and Express to create, view, and delete personal notes
-- Delete notes that are no longer needed
+- Runs on PORT 8080